 A protein that hair, nails, skin, and horns are made of.

 A way of walking some great apes use to get around.
-They curl up their fingers and using the knuckles of their hands as feet.
+They curl up their fingers and use the knuckles of their hands as feet.
 Gorillas, orangutans, and chimpanzees often use this method to walk across the ground.